smmckay/quex-mirror/doc/source/modes/tags.rst

          (normal indentation is not subject, it is completely skipped).

    TODO: skippers, indentation, etc. can now use arbitrary REs
+   TODO: comments require skip_range and the like to be defined additionally.

 .. data::   <inheritable: arg>